iamSShan/machine_learning_algorithms/supervised/regression/linearRegression/README.md

 ### Best fit line
-* One of our goal is to find best fit line.
-But at first we don't know which is the best fit line as there can be multiple lines created at first.
+* One of our goal is to find the best fit line.
+But initially we don't know which is the best fit line as there can be multiple lines created at first.
 * Now when we have a line we have to try to minimize the distance(between line and points) i.e. minimize the error such that if we do summation of all the errors it should be minimum.
 * So as there can be multiple lines that can minimize absolute error, but there will be only one line that will minimize sum of squared errors(SSE).
 Therefore using SSE also makes implementation easier.
 * So we try to find `m` and `c`, and once we find the best `m` and `c` values, we get the best fit line.
 So when we are finally using our model for prediction, it will predict the value of y for the input value of x.